Last man standing

 Despite little movement in the HHI’s top 10 holdings, there have been a fair number of new purchases and disposals within the wider portfolio relative to history over the past year.
 As at 31 March 2022, there were 95 positions held in the trust.

 HHI initiated a position in PageGroup (www.page.com), a recruitment business, in August 2021.
-The company provides mostly permanent recruitment services for executives, qualified professionals and clerical professionals across a broad range of industries and geographies.
-David says the main thinking behind buying PageGroup was that the recruitment sector is one of the few which benefits from rising inflation, which he adds is clearly here to stay.
-With labour markets tight globally, solid wage growth inflation is likely to translate into higher margins for the company in this cycle.
+The manager says the company provides mostly permanent recruitment services for executives, qualified professionals and clerical professionals across a broad range of industries and geographies.
+David says the main thinking behind buying PageGroup was that the recruitment sector is one of the few which benefits from rising inflation, which he believes is here to stay.
+With labour markets tight globally, solid wage growth inflation is likely to translate into higher margins for the company in this cycle, in his view.
 He adds that PageGroup enjoyed strong margins during the last period of high wage inflation in the mid-noughties, significantly above current margins.
-The company is capital light, has an attractive, cash generative business model and a strong balance sheet and during good times, they can pay a special dividend.
-According to Bloomberg, PageGroup last paid a special dividend in October 2021 of 26.71p.
+According to the manager, the company is capital light, has an attractive, cash generative business model and a strong balance sheet and during good times, they can pay a special dividend.
+PageGroup last paid a special dividend in October 2021 of 26.71p.

 Another new purchase HHI made in 2021 (December) was of UK value retailer B&M (www.bmstores.co.uk).
 B&M is the UK’s leading discount retailer with approximately 700 stores in the UK and an increasing presence in France.
 David says its low-cost, limited assortment and direct sourcing business model leads to very competitive pricing within value retail, an already attractive market segment.
-With consumers’ disposable income likely to come under pressure this year from rising inflation, there could be an accelerated shift toward value retail, supporting higher profits, while the company’s strong cash-generative and robust balance sheet could result in further special dividend payments to shareholders.
-The manager notes that the company has performed well during previous recessions which he expects could happen again as the consumer comes under pressure this year.
-He adds that there is further growth potential for rolling out new stores, particularly in southern parts of the UK.
+With consumers’ disposable income likely to come under pressure this year from rising inflation, the manager highlights that there could be an accelerated shift toward value retail, supporting higher profits, while the company’s strong cash-generative and robust balance sheet could result in further special dividend payments to shareholders.
+He adds that the company has performed well during previous recessions which he expects could happen again as the consumer comes under pressure this year.
+David says there is further growth potential for rolling out new stores, particularly in southern parts of the UK.

 HHI bought Scandinavian banking group Nordea (www.nordea.com) in September 2021.
 It is a leading bank in each of the four Nordic markets offering retail, business and wholesale banking along with asset and wealth management.
-The company operates in attractive markets, with strong loan growth and margins expected in Sweden and Norway.
-It already pays an attractive dividend, with future growth supported by further management action on cost and an improvement in returns.
+David says the company operates in attractive markets, with strong loan growth and margins expected in Sweden and Norway.
+He comments that it already pays an attractive dividend, with future growth supported by further management action on cost and an improvement in returns.
 Nordea has a 12-month trailing dividend yield of 7.2%.

 Meanwhile, over the past 12 months, the manager exited positions in financial companies Lancashire Group (www.lancashiregroup.com) and abrdn (www.abrdn.com).
 David explains that his decision to sell the Lloyds insurer, which underwrites insurance against extreme weather and major loss events, was due to concerns that climate change means we are seeing more events like this.
 He adds that profits were significantly impacted by the high-loss events of Hurricane Ida and European floods.
 He exited the company in December 2021.